gmccreight/omnimutant/README.md

 Mutation testing for any project (ultimately)

 For now, it can mutate ruby projects.

-Requires Ruby 2.1+
+Python works, too, but that's just by chance.

 ### Background